camayal/OnScreeM/README.md

 The app is minimizable, so user could change photo, app, tab, etc., and take even more measurements.
 At the end pressing the key `Tab` it will report the range and outliners if there are any.

-## Installation
+## Installation and execution
 No installation required.

-Use any of the binaries in the releases.
+Use any of the binaries in releases.
 Those are executables and should work on Windows (`OnScreeM.exe`) or Linux (`OnScreeM`).

-Or just copy the script `OnScreeM.py` in any folder and run it using Python v.3.x.x, for example:
+Or just download the script [OnScreeM.py](https://raw.githubusercontent.com/camayal/OnScreeM/main/OnScreeM.py) in any folder and run it using Python v.3.x.x, for example:

 ```Bash
 python -m OnScreeM.py